opengauss-mirror/docs/content/en/docs/Developerguide/searching-a-table.md

     openGauss=# INSERT INTO tsearch.pgweb VALUES(4, 'Australia, officially the Commonwealth of Australia, is a country comprising the mainland of the Australian continent, the island of Tasmania, and numerous smaller islands.', 'Australia', '2010-1-1');

-    openGauss=# INSERT INTO tsearch.pgweb VALUES(5, 'Russia, also officially known as the Russian Federation, is a sovereign state in northern Eurasia.', 'Russia', '2010-1-1');

     openGauss=# INSERT INTO tsearch.pgweb VALUES(6, 'Japan is an island country in East Asia.', 'Japan', '2010-1-1');

     openGauss=# INSERT INTO tsearch.pgweb VALUES(7, 'Germany, officially the Federal Republic of Germany, is a sovereign state and federal parliamentary republic in central-western Europe.', 'Germany', '2010-1-1');